iturdikulov/notes/bitlbee.md

 ---
-title: Bitlbee
 date: 2022-12-29
+draft: true
+sr-due: 2023-04-15
+sr-ease: 250
+sr-interval: 25
 tags:
 - defenition
 - inbox
-draft: true
-sr-due: 2023-04-15
-sr-interval: 25
-sr-ease: 250
 ---

+# Bitlbee

 If you understand all of this and still wish to use it, see HowtoPurple and add the account like this in &bitlbee: